Eternal Rain

 Eternal Rain is the debut Japanese studio album by South Korean pop and R&B singer Rain, released through King Records Japan on September 13, 2006.
 The album allowed for Rain to expand into the Japanese market after the success of It's Raining.
+It charted moderately in Japan, peaking at number 14 on the Oricon Albums Chart.

 Overview

 The album was released in three editions: CD only, CD+DVD and CD+DVD with a T-shirt.
 Commercially, Eternal Rain peaked at number 14 on the Oricon Albums Chart in Japan in the week of September 25, 2006, and charted for a total of 5 weeks.
+In Taiwan, the album peaked at number six on the G-Music Combo Albums chart and number one on the G-Music East Asia Albums chart.